Table of Contents

-Using the viewport meta tag the wrong way can hinder users with visual problems accessing your website.
-By setting
+Using the viewport meta tag the wrong way can prevent people with low vision concerns from accessing your website or web app.

-maximum-scale=1.0, you are disabling the functionality to use pinch zoom on mobile devices, and forcing users to view your page a certain way.
+maximum-scale=1.0, you are disabling the functionality to use pinch zoom on certain mobile devices, forcing people to view your page a certain way.

-user-scalable=yes by default, which means that users are able to control the zoom setting on a webpage.
+user-scalable="yes" by default, which means that people are able to control the zoom setting for the page they're visiting.
 Changing it to

-no to assure better accessibility of your site; either leave it as defaulted by not referencing the
+no to assure better accessibility of your site.
+Either leave it as default by not referencing the